gitkraken/vscode-gitlens/README.md

 ---
 ## Release Notes

+### 0.5.5

+  - Fixes another off-by-one issue when diffing with caching

 ### 0.5.4

  - Fixes off-by-one issues with blame annotations without caching and when diffing with a previous version